japgolly/nyaya/README.md

 Status
 ======
-It's been used for months and months behind closed doors; I consider it useful and stable.
+It's been used extensively behind closed doors since mid-2014; I consider it stable.

-As for the API itself, I don't know how little or large future change will be.
+The API may experience minor changes but nothing too major.

-For example, on a separate branch I have shrinking working that is more effective than what I've seen with ScalaCheck or QuickCheck, but haven't decided how or if I'll merge it.
+There's one exception: shrinking.
+Nyaya doesn't come with shrinking functionality, but it may.
+On a separate branch I have shrinking working that is more effective than what I've seen with ScalaCheck or QuickCheck, but I haven't decided if I'll merge it.
-It could be quite distruptive to the API. (?)
+If merged, it would likely require significant API changes.

 Features